BugSplat-Git/bugsplat-ng/README.md

 })
 ```

-Create a configuration for BugSplat in your app module and add a provider for BugSplatConfigToken with the useValue property set to the value of your configuration:
+In your app module, add a provider for BugSplatConfiguration with the useValue property set to an instance of your BugSplat configuration:

 [app.module.ts](https://github.com/BugSplat-Git/my-angular-4-crasher/blob/master/src/app/app.module.ts)
 ```typescript